Maharashtra elections 2019: Will BJP-Sena stick to the 144 seat each formula

 Mumbai, Sep 06: The BJP and Shiv Sena have started closed-door parleys to arrive at a consensus on sharing seats for the upcoming Maharashtra assembly polls amid indications of hard bargaining from both the alliance partners.

-Sources said state BJP president Chandrakant Patil and his party colleague Girish Mahajan (both also state ministers) are talking to senior Shiv Sena leader and minister Subhash Desai and other party functionaries to arrive at a deal on splitting the 288 assembly seats between them.
+Sources said state BJP president Chandrakant Patil and his party colleague Girish Mahajan (both are also state ministers) are talking to senior Shiv Sena leader and minister Subhash Desai and other party functionaries to arrive at a deal on splitting the 288 assembly seats between them.

 The pre-poll pact talks between the saffron allies are going on for the last few days, they said.